 When it comes to creating great learning environments with the intention of creating great learning outcomes, who gets to decide how to create them, and by what means?
 Welcome, stakeholders!
 We mostly know what ‘stakeholders’ means, but the term doesn’t sound very human-centric.
 So, who are stakeholders and why do they matter?

 ‘Stakeholders in education are people and we know people are the heart of the education system. – In stakeholders lie the resources, information, and opportunities, the love, caring and wisdom needed to support the goals of the education system — creating the conditions for our kids to thrive now and in the future.’
 (Getting Smart – ‘Getting Clearer: Stakeholders At The Heart of Education’)

-Stakeholders consistent of the entire community involved: those in leadership positions within the school, educators, principals, counselors, administrators and all the other members of a school district that students may or may not come face to face with; plus possibly architects and designers; certainly parents and the students extended family – grandparents, aunts, uncles, cousins and so on; local organizations and businesses; faith-based institutions; then, and maybe most importantly, students.
+Stakeholders consist of the entire community involved: those in leadership positions within the school, educators, principals, counselors, administrators and all the other members of a school district that students may or may not come face to face with; plus possibly architects and designers; certainly parents and the students extended family – grandparents, aunts, uncles, cousins and so on; local organizations and businesses; faith-based institutions; then, and maybe most importantly, students.
 Unfortunately, it’s students who most often get overlooked in decision-making processes.

 ‘Every adult, if seen, heard and valued for their strengths and gifts, has much to offer directly and indirectly to the growth and development of children.
 Family, school and community stakeholders are sources of connection and love, resources and opportunities, learning and play for our kids.
 They are sources of expertise in careers, hobbies and much more.
 They are sources of inspiration, hope and resilience.’
 (Getting Smart – ‘Getting Clearer: Stakeholders At The Heart of Education’)